 You’re in for a treat with this super easy vegetarian dairy-free frittata.
-This egg dish can be served alongside so many things, like some organic chicken sausage, roasted sweet potatoes, berry baked oatmeal, chocolate baked oatmeal, and/or these gluten-free banana muffins.
+This egg dish can be served alongside so many things, like some organic chicken sausage, roasted sweet potatoes, berry baked oatmeal, chocolate baked oatmeal, chocolate protein pancakes, and/or these gluten-free banana muffins.

 Any way you choose to serve it, you can't go wrong with this protein and veggie packed dish.

 Reasons to Love This Recipe

 - Easy – All you need to do is sauté up some veggies, add some whisked eggs and bake.

 - Veggie packed – Loaded with colorful veggies and fresh garlic, this easy frittata is basically half eggs and half veggies.

 - Makes great leftovers and is great for food prep – This dairy-free frittata is just as good heated later, or even eaten cold.
 Make ahead of time and you have a no fuss breakfast or lunch.

 - Gluten free + dairy free - I use almond milk and no cheese to keep it fully dairy free and frittatas are naturally gluten free.